jeroencools/MS365_INTUNE/README.md

 # INTUNE
 A collection of PS scripts, tools, settings, apps ... that are useful for deploying through Intune.
 The collection is a mix of materials I have created myself and others that I have found.
 When possibile, I always link to the original author, but this was not alwasys achievable.
 Be sure to DM me when credits are missing and I will make sure to update it.

+Everything in this collection has been tested in an experimental setting and later by users in an educational context.

 ## Scripts
 You can deploy these by using the "scripts" section in Intune (https://learn.microsoft.com/en-us/mem/intune/apps/intune-management-extension).